Caesarea Philippi (Banias): Where the Gates of Hades and the Foundations of the Church Meet

 Agrippas palace.
 Caeserea Pillippi Banias

-The History Caesarea Philippi
+What Is the History of Caesarea Philippi (Banias)?

 Hellenistic Period

-Under King Agrippa II, the city reached its zenith.
+Under King Agrippa II, the city reached its peak.
 Agrippa expanded the urban center and temporarily renamed it Neronias in honor of Emperor Nero.
-Recent excavations have identified remains of what archaeologists believe to be Agrippa II’s palace, a massive complex covering approximately 10,000 square meters that included a civil basilica, courtyards, halls, and an intricate system of vaulted passages connecting various sections.
+Recent excavations have identified his palace: a massive complex covering approximately 10,000 square meters, with a civil basilica featuring marble columns, courtyards with geometric mosaics, reception halls with painted plaster walls, and vaulted passages connecting its sections.
+By the late 1st century CE, the sacred precinct near the spring included a temple at the cave mouth, ritual courtyards with alternating square and rounded niches for statues, and an open hospitality area in the Roman triclinium-nymphaeum style.

-Christian Period
+Christian and Byzantine Period

 Early Muslim Period